AKoornneefFleming/geom99lab1/README.md

 - [x] Google MyMaps Sharkspotters tutorial.
 - [x] Maps - Simple HTML Map Example
-- [ ] Routes - Directions API - URL request JSON response
+- [x] Routes - Directions API - URL request JSON response
 - [ ] Modify Dynamic Map Clustering example to show Ontario Parks
 - [ ] Create your Story using Google Dynamic Maps (JavaScript) in the provided folder
-- [x] Adding a list item to confirm if page commits are still working.

 > Optional Tip: You can check the above boxes by editing this MarkDown document and adding an `x` between the `[ ]`, like this: `[x]`